CPR & AED Program

 - This course is offered at no cost to all faculty and staff.

-- Portable bleeding control stations will soon be distributed to each school with trained faculty.
+- Portable bleeding control bags are being distributed to each school once the school faculty is trained.

 Register online using MyPGS.
 All class sizes are limited, so pre-registration is required.